goeiebook/creativelab/narrative.md

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
-How did he make this thing if the pen doesn't work?
+How was it made if the pen didn't work?
 The UI is so clumsy.
-There's a tool called Anchor, but I wasn't able to get that to work either.
+There's a tool called anchor, but I wasn't able to get that to work either.
 The tiny vertex manipulators were aggravating.
 The play bar disappeared at inconvienent times and reappeared when least expected.
 Heavy CPU usage caused my Macbook's fan to whine.
 But apparently none of these issues held Both back.

 For insight into sites, the dev console is the window to use.
-I began entering commands, searching for new things.
+I entering commands, searching for new things.
 The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything entered, including mistakes and typos.
 At first this is helpful, but soon becomes pollution.
 Annoyed, I clicked through the menus looking for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But the search took me to the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage), and within that was an interesting string.

 ![local storage editor][localstorage]

 Pretty-printing the contents of 'boardStates' reveals a JSON data structure, with nomenclature suggesting animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

 The 'shapes' key contained lists of keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
-Perhaps there is was a way to create an animation using tools other than the ones available.
+Perhaps there was a way to create an animation using tools other than the ones available.

 ```javascript
 {